gkerr/IntroCommandLineNGS/introduction.rst

 #####################################

-The following introduction to the Linux commandline is taken from course material tought at the European Molecular Biology Laboratory (EMBL) in Heidelberg compiled by Frank Thommen \& Holger Dinkel.
+The following introduction to the Linux commandline is taken from course material taught at the European Molecular Biology Laboratory (EMBL) in Heidelberg, compiled by Frank Thommen \& Holger Dinkel.

 ***********************